whisthq/whist/main-webserver/docker/README.md

 If you encounter a "daemon not running" error, this likely means that Docker is not actually running.
 To fix this, try restarting your computer and opening the Docker desktop app; if the app opens successfully, then the issue should go away.

 Review `docker-compose.yml` to see which ports the various services are hosted on.
 For example, `"7810:6379"` means that the Redis service, running on port 6379 internally, will be available on `localhost:7810` from the host machine.
+Line 25 of `docker-compose.yml` will tell you where the web server itself is running.

+If you make a change to the webserver, you'll need to restart docker by first killing the server (Ctrl-C) and re-running `docker-compose up --build`.